 This article is designed to outline the key areas of IAS 16, Property, Plant and Equipment that you may be required to attempt in the Financial Reporting exam.

 IFRS 3, Business Combinations

 This article explains the relevance of IFRS 3 to Financial Reporting candidates.

 Performance appraisal requires good interpretation and a good understanding of what the information means in the context of the question.

 This article discusses and shows both ways of measuring goodwill following the acquisition of a subsidiary, and how each measurement of goodwill is subject to an impairment review.

-This article starts by considering aspects of deferred tax that are relevant to Financial Reporting, before moving on to the more complicated situations that may be tested in Corporate Reporting.
+This article starts by considering aspects of deferred tax that are relevant to Financial Reporting, before moving on to the more complicated situations that may be tested in Strategic Business Reporting.

 In the first of two articles, we look at the main features of IAS 16, Property, Plant and Equipment (PPE).

-In the second of two articles, we consider revaluation of property, plant and equipment and its derecognition, outlining the differences in international and UK perspectives.
+In the second of two articles, we consider revaluation of property, plant and equipment and its derecognition.

 Suspense accounts and error correction